markusheimerl/simulator/README.md

-# simulator
+# wsim
-A drone simulator
+A web quadcoptor simulation